narmander/frontend-takehome-parcel/README.md

 ### Step 4: Start coding

-We want to judge your ability to program UIs, not configure build tools.
-That's why we chose [Parcel](https://parceljs.org/) as a bundler, please consult the [documentation](https://parceljs.org/getting_started.html) if you run into any trouble.
+[Parcel](https://parceljs.org/) is used as a bundler, please consult the [documentation](https://parceljs.org/getting_started.html) if you run into any trouble.

-We added a CSS file as an example, feel free to delete that.

 ### Step 5: Network requests